The Book of David: Recording

 DJ Quik stated this was one of his quickest, fastest and smartest records he's ever done he stated in an interview that he started recording for the album in November 2009 and finished in February 2010 and he said a big reason for it being done so fast was his Co-writers from David Foreman getting the ideas out real quick and Jon B. helping with some of the greatest R&B hits they help me speed the album up faster being since I've been out of retail for 5 years If you don't come back in with something to offer and with something worth the wait then i would humbly get out of the game and get another gig, He also stated he had recorded tracks with artists such as Bizzy Bone, WC, Bun B, Ice Cube, Jon B., Dwele and Suga Free he also stated the album is finished and ready to be released there's just a few samples that need to be cleared.

 DJ Quik revealed in March 2011 that the recording for the album had already been done for over a year now and the reason why it's taken so long was due to the legal work from clearing samples and guest collaborators signing off, He also revealed how he's one of the only artists to ever get a sample clearance from the 1978 musical film Grease and he also explained how his direction for the album was saying "I didn't approach it to try to do anything new as a matter a fact I tried to do everything old by doing antiquated music by artists such as El DeBarge, Curtis Mayfield, Luther Vandross."

 Singles

 "Luv of My Life" featuring Gift is the first official single from the album.
 The song premiered on Power 106 LA on February 1, 2011.
 The song was released to iTunes on March 8, 2011.
 The music video was shot in a strip club on April 3, 2011, and released on April 21, 2011.

 "Real Women" featuring Jon B. is the second official single from the album.
 The song was released to iTunes on March 29, 2011.

 "Nobody" featuring Suga Free, and Ty$ was set to be the first single after appearing on KIIS-FM on March 15, 2011.
 The song was later released as the last single on April 19, 2011.

 Promotion

-On June 10, 2011 to promote the album DJ Quik performed with The Roots on Late Night with Jimmy Fallon with guest stars Jason Lee and Emma Roberts.
+On June 10, 2011, to promote the album, DJ Quik performed with the Roots on Late Night with Jimmy Fallon.